OWASP/OdTM/guide/instruction.md

-# How to create own ontology-driven threat models
+# How to create ontology-driven threat models

 We are working on improvement of our software tools and their availability for wide audience.
-However, the creation of the ontology-driven models is a bit tedious at the moment.
+However, building of ontology-driven threat models is a bit tedious at the moment.
-We hope to fix this challenge on our own
+We hope to enhance the usability on our own.
 (also, we welcome any initiative of creation tools for the ontology-driven threat modeling).

 ## Preparation